agmass/BleedingEdge/README.md

 # Bleeding Edge
 ### This mod is better with [Server-Side-Scythes](https://modrinth.com/mod/server-side-scythes)!

 This mod adds a **brand new enchantment; Bleeding Edge;** which allows you to harvest blood; a new consumable that is eaten fast for a small amount of nutrition and saturation; for various uses.

+This mod is **100%** serverside with a custom resource pack, meaning players with vannila clients or [Geyser](https://modrinth.com/plugin/geyser) can still play properly!

 ## New Items